jiangqucheng/EECE7398_ST_Compiler/HW5/README.md

 Some examples of the _real-ish_ C/C++ program are provided in this homework.
 - `example.c` in each pass: Unit Tests to make sure passes are performing the correct results as wished.
-- `matmul.cpp`: A square matrix multiply testbench, which would be a greate sceneral to test the loop unrolling pass, but also can test the other two display passes.
+- `matmul.cpp`: A square matrix multiply testbench, which would be a great scenario to test the loop unrolling pass, but also can test the other two display passes.
 - `projectile_motion.cpp`: Simulates the motion of a projectile launched at a given angle and initial velocity within finite N steps.

 To build the tests:

 For `examples.c` and the pass library, go to each pass folder, and run `make`.
-All the results will be generated, includind:
+All the results will be generated, including:
 - `$(BUILD_DIR)/$(PASS_NAME)/$(PASS_NAME)Pass.so`: Pass plugin as a dynamic lib.
 - `$(BUILD_DIR)/lib$(RTLIB_LIB_NAME).so`: Additional Runtime functions (i.e. Stab call funcs).
 - `example`: Executable of `examples.c`.